danmcduff/iphys-toolbox/README.md

 http://openaccess.thecvf.com/content_cvpr_2013/papers/Balakrishnan_Detecting_Pulse_from_2013_CVPR_paper.pdf

-Citation: Balakrishnan, G., Durand, F., & Guttag, J. (2013, June).
+Citation: Balakrishnan, G., Durand, F., & Guttag, J. (2013).
 Detecting pulse from head motions in video.
 In Computer Vision and Pattern Recognition (CVPR), 2013 IEEE Conference on (pp. 3430-3437).
 IEEE.

 We would happily include additional implementations of iPPG or iBCG algorithms in this toolbox.
 If you would like to contribute an implemntations of a new method please submit a pull request or email: damcduff@microsoft.com